CEREBR4L/scribe-badan/README.md

 Currently a work in progress

 todo:
-- put requests
+- User auth/accounts
 - scoring system?
-- story on own page
+- text box to add to story on each story page
-- things

-WE ARE MAKING MORE USEFUL THINGS